tilezen/vector-datasource/docs/layers.md

 * `maxstay`: A duration indicating the maximum time a bike is allowed to be parked.
 * `surveillance`: If present, then indicates that there is surveillance (value`yes`), or has a more specific value, e.g: `outdoor`, `public`, `indoor`.

+#### POI properties (only on `kind:peak` and `kind:volcano`):

+* `elevation`: Elevation of the peak or volcano in meters, where available.
+* `kind_tile_rank`: A rank of each peak or volcano, with 1 being the most important.
+Both peaks and volcanos are scored in the same scale.
+When the zoom is less than 16, only five of these features are included in each tile.
+At zoom 16, all the features are - although it's rare to have more than 5 peaks in a zoom 16 tile.

 #### POI kind values:

 * `accountant`